themetalfleece/tennis-score/README.md

 1. Install **npm**
 2. On the root project folder, run `npm install` in order to install the necessary modules
-3. Run `node app.js` to start the websocket server
+3. Run `yarn run start` to start the websocket server
 4. Navigate to your IP address with the given port.

 ### Broadcasting/Spectating instructions